 Sue MacDougall: "Brush strokes give my paintings energy"

-I was born in New Zealand and moved to live in Greece many years ago, and come back to New Zealand at least once or twice a year now.
+I was born in New Zealand and moved to live on Aegina island in Greece many years ago.
+In 2017, I moved back to New Zealand and visit Greece at least once a year now.

 As I am recognized for my bold and colourful work in different mediums that create structure, depth, movement and texture, nothing excites me more than taking up my brushes and directing my energy into every stroke on a canvas.
 This is a slow progress of building up the image, in which time has no relevance in the creation of my work, which absorbs me completely.